santoshbyte/AI-Blockchain-DigitalWallet/README.md

 - Create and manage digital wallets
 - User authentication system
 - Transaction logging and tracking
-- JavaFX-based intuitive UI
+- Advance HTML and CSS based UI
 - Modular and extensible code structure

 ## Tech Stack
-- Java
+- Solidity and Java script(For backend part)
-- JavaFX
+- HTML and CSS (For frontend part)
 - File-based data storage (can be upgraded to blockchain-backed)
 - OOP Design Principles